Institute of Genomics and Bioinformatics

 III.
 Drug Design and Development:

 The detailed structural analysis of biomolecules such as proteins and nucleic acids can reveal their biological functions and role in disease mechanisms.
-The structure understanding can be helpful in designing specific drugs to treat the diseases.
-In addition, molecular dynamics and simulations of these biomolecules can greatly shorten the actual experimental time, reduce the research cost in structure based drug design research.
-Using structural point of view, the protein engineering technology can enhance the activity of existing enzymes which may contribute additional applications in biotechnology and health industries.
-Our institute has established comprehensive facilities and core laboratories for the genomic and structural proteomics.
-The institute has successively obtained subsidies and affirmations from the Ministry of Science and Technology (MOST) and the Ministry of Education (MoE) for pursuing excellence in large collaborative projects and recruited the teachers who are experts in structural biology and protein engineering to established the Proteomics Center.
-For research, the institute has established different biophysical facilities such as X-ray diffraction, nuclear magnetic resonance, SPR, fluorescence spectroscopy and ultra-high speed centrifugation.
-In addition, the institute also built the plant tissue culture and animal cell culture facilities for in-depth research on the mechanism and function of important proteins and enzymes.
+Understanding these structures can help in designing specific drugs to treat these diseases.
+In addition, molecular dynamics and simulations of these biomolecules can greatly shorten the actual experimental time and reduce the structure-based drug design research cost.
+From the structural point of view, protein engineering technology can enhance the activity of existing enzymes and may contribute to the success of the biotechnology and health industries.
+Our institute has established comprehensive facilities and core laboratories for genomics and structural proteomics research.
+The institute has successively obtained subsidies and affirmations from the Ministry of Science and Technology (MOST) and the Ministry of Education (MoE) for pursuing excellence in large collaborative projects.
+The institute recruited teachers with expertise in structural biology and protein engineering to establish the Proteomics Center.
+For research, the institute has established different biophysical facilities, such as X-ray diffraction, nuclear magnetic resonance, SPR, fluorescence spectroscopy, and ultra-high-speed centrifugation.
+In addition, the institute has also built plant tissue culture and animal cell culture facilities for in-depth research on the mechanism and function of important proteins and enzymes.
 The key research projects are:

 1. Structural and functional studies of yeast chromatin remodeling complex.